git-jrm/tracker/README.md

 # Tracker

-A simple Single Page Application (SPA) for tracking food intake through a lightweight serverless architecture on AWS.
+A simple, lightweight single-page application (SPA) for track meals, based on a serverless architecture on AWS.

 ## 📋 Overview